ivypowered/ivy-mono/ivy/README.md

 # ivy

-This repository contains the C smart contract for Ivy.
+This repository contains the C smart contract for Ivy, as well as a reusable Solana SDK, `ivy-lib`.

 ## Requirements